tldr-pages/tldr/pages/osx/textutil.md

 `textutil {{foo.rtf}} -convert {{txt}}`

-- Convert foo.txt into foo.rtf, using Times 10 for the font:
+- Convert `foo.txt` into `foo.rtf`, using Times 10 for the font:

 `textutil -convert {{rtf}} -font {{Times}} -fontsize {{10}} {{foo.txt}}`

-- Load all RTF files in the current directory, concatenates their contents, and writes the result out as index.html with the HTML title set to "Several Files":
+- Load all RTF files in the current directory, concatenates their contents, and writes the result out as `index.html` with the HTML title set to "Several Files":

 `textutil -cat {{html}} -title "Several Files" -output {{index.html}} *.rtf`